 How to Have a Romantic Movie Night — in Your Car

-Did you know that you can add a retro spin to your next date night with a pandemic-safe movie experience — from the comfort of your own car?
-With theaters temporarily closed and date ideas running thin, there’s no better time to jazz up your next weekend night plans with an outdoor flick.
+Did you know that you can add a retro spin to your next date night with a private movie experience — from the comfort of your own car?
+If you’re running thin on date night ideas, try jazzing up your next weekend evening plans with an outdoor flick.
 Here, we’ll give you a step-by-step overview of what you’ll need for your next romantic car date idea, whether you’re turning your driveway into a private theater or driving to your favorite scenic locale and setting up a mini viewing from your dashboard.

 Recreate the Drive-In Experience From Your Driveway

 There are only a few hundred drive-ins left in the U.S. and Canada, but with modern technology you can affordably set one up in the driveway of your home.
-With a few reusable and affordable materials, you can make a four-wheel movie date a recurring part of your 2021 plans.
+With a few reusable and affordable materials, you can make a four-wheel movie date a recurring part of this year’s plans.